-If in addition, every geodesic starts and ends on the boundary curve (rather than being closed), we say that the medial graph is critical.
+If in addition, every geodesic starts and ends on the boundary curve (rather than being a closed loop), we say that the medial graph is critical.

 Critical medial graphs are essentially equivalent to simple pseudoline arrangements.
 The main result we are working towards is the following: